-To support you to identify the most appropriate equipment for your school's needs, the Department has developed these implementation resources.
-Using these resources as a guide, determine what equipment is best suited to meeting the identified objectives.
+To support you to identify the most appropriate equipment for your school's needs, the Department has developed this Professional Practice Guide.
+Using this resource as a guide, determine what equipment is best suited to meeting the identified objectives.
 Further research, including consultation with suitably qualified professionals, may assist you to determine the most appropriate equipment types or products to meet your school's needs, and is particularly encouraged where the equipment is intended to support an individual student.
 For ease of use, the equipment has been classified under the following categories: